 How do you get in?

-Interested people should read all about apprenticeship on this website, then apply by clicking the link to the right.
+Interested candidates should read all about apprenticeship on this website, then apply by clicking the link on our Home Page.
 Only high school graduates or GED holders over 18 years of age will be considered.
-(Click on the link to the right to get assistance with GED).
-Applicants must also be physically capable of performng the job duties without posing a danger to themselves or others.
-Applicants will have to take a series of four written tests to determine their aptitude.
-Applicants that pass the minimum test score will be interviewed and ranked.
-Top scorers will be matched with open apprentice positions at precision manufacturing companies in their area.
-Click to the right to learn more about the testing and interviewing process.
+Applicants must also be physically capable of performing the job duties without posing a danger to themselves or others.
+Applicants will have to take a 4-part mechanical aptitude test (online computer-based test).
+A minimum score of 70% is required to be eligible for an apprenticeship.
+Those who pass the test will be interviewed by phone by a member of the AZPMAP team, and then matched with open apprenticeship positions at precision manufacturing companies in their area.
+The hiring company will conduct the second interview.

 What kind of jobs are there?

 Our program is oriented around precision machining for high tech applications like aerospace, medical and semiconductor products.
 AZPMAP currently supports 5 registered occupations: